Deuteron electromagnetic form factors and tensor polarization observables in the framework of the hard-wall AdS/QCD model: Introduction

 \section{Introduction}

 The deuteron is formed mainly by ionizing deuterium with the emission of a photon: $d+\gamma\rightarrow d$.
-It also forms in the result of the capture of the neutron by the free proton in hydrogen consisting matter, accompanied by the emission of a photon: $p+n\rightarrow d+\gamma$.
-Interaction vertex of these processes is described by the electromagnetic (EM) form factors, which include the charge monopole $G_C(Q^2)$, quadrupole $G_Q(Q^2)$ and magnetic dipole $G_M(Q^2)$ form factors of the deuteron.
-We study EM form factors, structure functions and tensor polarization observables of the deuteron, over the $e+d \rightarrow e+d$ electron-deuteron elastic scattering process.
+It also forms as a result of the capture of a neutron by a free proton in hydrogen contained matter, accompanied by the emission of a photon: $p+n\rightarrow d+\gamma$.
+The interaction vertex of these processes is described by electromagnetic (EM) form factors, which include the charge monopole $G_C(Q^2)$, quadrupole $G_Q(Q^2)$, and magnetic dipole $G_M(Q^2)$ form factors of the deuteron.
+We study the EM form factors and tensor polarization observables of the deuteron through the $e+d \rightarrow e+d$ electron-deuteron elastic scattering process.